-Although the avoidance may seem only limited to specific instances, this behavior can negatively impact social relationships, goals, aspirations, and your overall confidence to handle life.
+Although the avoidance may seem limited to specific instances, this behavior can negatively impact social relationships, goals, aspirations, and overall confidence to handle life.

 Comorbid Disorders with Phobias

-Individuals who suffer from phobias often experience other mental health issues, including a different anxiety disorder, PTSD, addiction, panic disorder, and depression.
+Individuals suffering from phobias often experience other mental health issues, including different anxiety disorders, PTSD, addiction, panic disorder, and depression.
 Additionally, phobias are associated with higher levels of gastrointestinal distress, cardiovascular disease, and migraines.
-Dr. Mazzei will work with you to addess all the psyhological issues that you are experiencing.
+Dr. Mazzei will work with you to address all the psychological issues that you are experiencing.

 Animal Type Phobia Treatment

 Phobias can cause many problems in one’s personal and professional life.
 Fortunately, psychological treatments are available that can effectively treat this phobia.
 Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), and hypnotherapy have all been successfully utilized to help people overcome animal type phobias.

 CBT and ACT: Behavioral and cognitive therapies are the treatment of choice for specific phobias.
 Systematic desensitization through controlled exposure to the feared stimulus can eliminate phobias.
 The brain eventually relearns and reprocesses negative associations with the feared response.

 CBT incorporates cognitive restructuring, in vivo exposure therapy, and interoceptive exposure.